PandaTobi/MindscapeSearch/README.md

 # Mindscape AMA Search

-A static, browser-only search interface for Sean Carroll's Mindscape AMA transcripts.
-It is designed to deploy to GitHub Pages: no API, backend, database, or server runtime is used.
+A search interface for Sean Carroll's Mindscape AMA transcripts.
+Please use for querying past AMAs in case you're curious if your question has already been answered.

 ## Local development